 Endangered Species Protection

 Despite having some of the richest wildlife in North America, and more endangered species than any other province or territory, British Columbia is one of only two provinces in Canada without an endangered species law.
 It was an election commitment of the new government to change that.
-The consultation process for the new law is underway, and OFC is working with allies (including several non-OFC organizations) to ensure new law:
+Public consultation was done in 2018, and OFC worked with allies (including several non-OFC organizations) to ensure government heard this new law must:

-- Protects the habitat of at-risk species and the ecosystems they need to recover them to a healthy state;
+- Protect the habitat of at-risk species and the ecosystems they need to recover them to a healthy state;

-- Includes interim habitat protection so that species and ecosystems do not continue to decline before recovery plans are completed and implemented;
+- Include interim habitat protection so that species and ecosystems do not continue to decline before recovery plans are completed and implemented;

-- Is proactive – it is easier and less expensive to recover species before they’re threatened or endangered; and
+- Be proactive – it is easier and less expensive to recover species before they’re threatened or endangered; and

-- Recognizes the inherent value of species and ecosystems, and the critical role healthy ecosystems play in supporting healthy human societies and economies.
+- Recognize the inherent value of species and ecosystems, and the critical role healthy ecosystems play in supporting healthy human societies and economies.

 Science-based, expedited protection for species and ecosystems was never more urgent than it is today, in light of ongoing habitat destruction and the accelerating impacts of global warming.
 We call on the BC government to ensure the new law is the best (most protective) biodiversity protection law in the country.